Mercer to Auckland CDB waterfront: 95 km

 Govan Wilson Rd to Pakiri via Mt Tamahunga (Te Hikoi o Te Kiri) Track: 11 km, 4-5 hrs (map 23)

 Go north on Matakana Valley Rd for 450m to a narrow, steep, and slippery track that leads to 8 km of ridge walking to the highest point of Tamahunga (437m) through the Omaha Forest and down to Pākiri village.
 The track begins by climbing uphill to a short boardwalk over a swamp, across a bridge and a further climb to a well formed track to a grassy knoll with views (between gorse).
 The track takes you below a weather satellite tracking station before descending and then climbing steeply again over rough and sometimes slippery ground.
 It turns east through a pine plantation and up and down a steep and muddy saddle onto farmland.
 Take the turn left down the ridge through farm pasture to the southern end of Bathgate Rd.
 Pass the school and cross over Pākiri Rd to continue in the same direction north on Pākiri River Rd to Pākiri Beach Holiday Park and the beach itself.

 - Pakiri Beach Holiday Park – 261 Pākiri River Rd, 09 422 6199.
-Camping, cabins & motel units.
+Camping, cabins & motel units as well as bunk beds in shared room ($30 to $40 depending in time of year).
+Discounts to TA walkers.
 Camp store stocks a variety of food, drinks, toiletries, fresh milk and bread.